edmondburnett/twitter-text-python/README.rst

 Changelog
 ---------

+* 2014/7/30 1.0.3 Update parsed URLs for Twitter API 1.1 compatibility
+* 2013/6/1 1.0.1 new working version, adding comma parse fix (thanks https://github.com/muckrack), used autopep8 to clean the src, added a shortlink expander
 * 2013/2/11 1.0.0.2 released to PyPI
- * 2013/6/1 1.0.1 new working version, adding comma parse fix (thanks https://github.com/muckrack), used autopep8 to clean the src, added a shortlink expander

 Tests